min2ha/ukwa-site/content/target/42898/index.en.md

   "start_date": "2016-06-14T10:00:00Z"
 }

-# Comann na Mara / Society of the Sea

 Site of an organisation providing aquatic education and marine research facility at Loch Maddy, North Uist in the Western Isles (Loch nam Madadh, Uibhist a Tuath, Na h-Eileanan Siar)